alx-rg/PS-BED/README.md

 # PS project

+In this update, I added sanitation for user-generated content in both the `description` and `picUrlSq` (URL) fields of the Pet model using the Sanitize gem.
+The `sanitize_fields` method is called before saving a record, removing potentially harmful HTML or scripts.

+The `description` has a `Sanitize::Config::RESTRICTED` configuration that allows only very simple inline markup.
+No links, images, or block elements.

+The `picUrlSq` field has a `Sanitize::Config::RESTRICTED` configuration that allows images and tables, as well as safe CSS (although I'm already validating that the picUrlSq field contains valid HTTP or HTTPS URLs).
+Links are still limited to FTP, HTTP, HTTPS, and mailto protocols, while images are limited to HTTP and HTTPS.
+In this `RESTRICTED` mode, rel="nofollow" is not added to links., enhancing the security of the application by ensuring safe content and URLs are stored in the database.

 #### #1 Simple Search

 In this project, I implemented a simple search functionality for the `Pet` model to filter pets based on a given query.
 I added a class method called `search` in the `Pet` model that takes a query as an argument and returns pets with matching values in their `name`, `description`, `favoriteFood`, `breed`, or `race` fields.
 I used the `LIKE` operator along with the `LOWER()` function to perform a case-insensitive search across the specified fields.